Representative 9.9% (fixed)

 Rates from 2.8% APR

 Representative example: If you borrow £5,000 over 60 months at a representative 9.9% APR will cost £104.95 a month.
 Total amount payable £6.297.23.
 Annual interest 9.9% fixed.
 Credit subject to status.
 UK residents aged 18 or over.

 Here at Asda Money, we’re here to help when you need new wheels.
-That’s why we offer car loans from £1,000 - £25,000, allowing you to get on the road as soon as possible.
+We can help you find car loans from £1,000 - £25,000, allowing you to get on the road as soon as possible.

 We offer borrowing rates from 2.8% APR and search a panel of trusted UK lenders to find the right loan at the right rate for you.
-We check if you’re eligible for a loan without impacting your credit score and give you a decision in minutes.
+You can check if you’re eligible for a loan without impacting your credit score to give you a decision in minutes.